hridaykharpude/tabla-transcriber/README.md

 # Important Note
 The app.py source code makes use of Gradio Web Interface Dev tool.
-Thus, the code can only be run on interfaces such as HuggingFaces
+Thus, the code can only be run on interfaces such as HuggingFaces.
+To acceess the running application: https://huggingface.co/spaces/HridayKharpude/Tabla-Transcriber